netkv/ebashs/README.md

 Versions of Ebashs ending in WIP-x are and will be broken, you can check version via M-x about or by reading the second line of Ebashs script.

+For more updated help run inside Ebashs `M-x describe` or `C-h C-f`

 # EBASHS

 ## DESCRIPTION